Thirdpresence-Open/thirdpresence-ad-sdk-android/thirdpresence-unity-mediation/README.md

 - Select Assets -> Import Package -> Custom Package from the main menu
 - Locate the Unity plugin package file and open it
 - Import all files, and the plugin is available in the project

+## Build settings

+Set the build system to Gradle (new) instead of the internal (default).

+Additionally ensure following settings in the Player settings:

+- Select Settings for Android (Android icon)
+- Set minimum API level in the Other settings at least to 15
+- Specify key store and key for the signing in the Publishing settings

 ## Integration